Alta Banu: Cast

+Plot summary

+Alta Banu tells the story of two sisters, Alta and Banu.
+When the younger sister disappears, the elder sister begins a journey to find her.
+The film highlights the social insecurity of women and addresses various taboos and superstitions present in society.

 Reception

 Critical response

 Swapan Mullick of The Statesman wrote that the film had "a restrained tone that revealed a distinct effort to reach out to a serious audience".
 Film director Dipankar Dipon praised Arun Chowdhury's direction & Momo's performance after watching the film.